 Adequate public health funding is vital if we are to prioritise prevention, tackle new HIV transmissions and ensure that everyone is supported to achieve good sexual health.

-Cuts to services
+Cuts to funding

 The local authority public health budget is being cut by £700 million in real terms between 2014/15 and 2019/20.
 The cuts to funding have led to sexual health service budgets being cut by 25% in this time.